Gardening in September

 Pot of the month

 Plant up a pot this month that will look good for months.
 Start with a cordyline – you can get them in a variety of colours, but the red ones give you a great colour splash.
-Add in a few cyclamens – when you buy them, chose plants where the flowers aren’t open to make them last longer.
+Add in a few cyclamens – when you buy them, chose plants with lots of flower buds to make them last longer.
 Finally, put in an ivy to trail over the side.
 You need a decent sized pot – put a few stones over the drainage hole so it doesn’t block up, then fill with compost, with a few handfuls of topsoil mixed in.

-Echinaceas or coneflowers are very spectacular this time of year, as are rudbeckias, erines, echinacea’s, and asters
+Echinaceas or coneflowers are very spectacular this time of year, as are rudbeckias, erines and asters

-Japanese anemones are the star plant for this month are.
+Japanese anemones are the star plant for this month.
 This is a very easy and reliable plant to grow – plant them in full sun, and watch them grow from strength to strength each year.
 They come in white and many shades of pink.

 Fruit and Vegetables

 At this time of year, you will be planting crops that will be ready in spring.
 Plant out spring cabbage seedlings now, in beds or pots.